cybera/netbox-sidekick/docs/devices.md

 some key "Secrets" configured.
 See the above section on Devices for how to do this.

-Once these secrets have been added to a device, you can run the same `import_device` command described above to import the operational data about an interface.
+Once these secrets have been added to a device, you can run a command called `update_interfaces` to import the operational data about an interface.

 This data is meant to be imported periodically, such as every 5 or 10 minutes.
 The data will only be recorded in NetBox/Sidekick once.
 Each time more data